free prenuptial agreement template

 Neilson v.
 Neilson, 780 P.2d 1264 (Utah Ct.
 App.
 1989)

-The Utah Court of Appeals voided a prenup in its entirety as against public policy because its asymmetric terms (giving the wife half of ~$400,000 in stock only if the husband initiated divorce, but nothing if she did) created an economic incentive to dissolve the marriage — a public-policy limit that survives under current Utah UPAA law.
+The Utah Court of Appeals struck a prenup provision as against public policy because its asymmetric terms (giving the wife half of ~$400,000 in stock only if the husband initiated divorce, but nothing if she did) created an economic incentive to dissolve the marriage, but upheld the agreement's valid property provisions — establishing a public-policy limit that survives under current Utah UPAA law.

 Keyes v.
 Keyes, 2015 UT App 114, 351 P.3d 90